Contact Trikāya Tibetan Language Academy:

 He worked as a full-time translator of Tibetan Buddhist texts while living in India from 2009 to 2019, and currently he both translates and teaches Tibetan language to students around the world.

 Erick Tsiknopoulos first started teaching Tibetan in 2008, began teaching online in 2011, and founded the Trikāya Tibetan Language Academy in 2020.
 Since then he has taught Tibetan language courses and seminars on Buddhist texts full-time, specializing in the development of learning materials and instructional methods for Western and Asian students.

 He is motivated by a strong aspiration to help others learn the Tibetan language in more effective and efficient ways — whether for their own personal spiritual practice or in meditation retreats, as future translators, interpreters, scholars and researchers of Tibetan, or just out of general interest in the fascinating language and culture of Tibet.

-As the executive director of the Trikāya Tibetan Language Academy, Trikāya Translation Services and the Trikāya Translation Committee, Erick Tsiknopoulos strives to fulfill the credo of the Trikāya Tibetan Language Academy:
+As the founder and executive director of the Trikāya Tibetan Language Academy, Trikāya Translation Services and the Trikāya Translation Committee, Erick Tsiknopoulos strives to fulfill the credo of the Trikāya Tibetan Language Academy:

 Humbly serve the Tibetan language, genuinely study the Tibetan language, and sincerely teach the Tibetan language to the people of this world.